Björn Berg Marklund

 Other research topics

 Beyond studying educational games, I also have an interest in understanding the nature and history of the games industry and game education.
-I primarily engaged in this type of research in 2011, 2013, and 2016, and the outcome was a series of reports that surveyed and analysed the Swedish and Scandinavian game industries, tertiary game educations, and business incubation environments.
-The produced reports produced have been included in the Association of Swedish Game Developers' archives, but can also be found in my list of publications (which is only accessible through the Swedish version of this website - you can change language settings in the top right corner of your browser window).
+I primarily engaged in this type of research in 2011, 2013, and 2016, and the outcome was a couple of reports that surveyed and analysed the Swedish and Scandinavian game industries, tertiary game educations, and business incubation environments.
+The produced reports produced have been included in the Association of Swedish Game Developers' archives, but can also be found in my list of publications.

 I also have a broader interest in game studies and game development as a whole, and try to explore different types of venues where I see natural couplings between the two; for example games user research, and explorations of how different types of game- and interface designs elicit different types of meaning-making and interpretations.